zinaliashenko/zinaliashenko/README.md

 - **:bar_chart:Data Visualization:** Experimenting with libraries like Matplotlib and Seaborn.
 - **:pushpin:Projects:** I plan to work on projects related to real data and solving practical problems.

-## :art:Project in this repository
+## :art:Projects in this repository

 In this repository you will find the following: